QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

 # a simple case when N = 3
 construct_cirlulant(np.array([1., 2., 3.]))
 ```
+## Connection to avpermutation matrix

-A good way to think about a circulant matrix is to use a permutation matrix.
+A good way to construct a circulant matrix is to use a **permutation matrix**.

-First, we'll define a permutation.
+Before defining a permutation matrix, we'll define a **permutation**.

 A **permutation** of a set of the set of non-negative integers $\{0, 1, 2, \ldots, \}$ is a one-to-one mapping of the set into itself.